 Snail distribution map

-The stronghold for Powelliphanta snails is in north west Nelson and north Westland, where most of the species occur.
+The stronghold for Powelliphanta snails is in north west Nelson and north Westland, with more species here than anywhere else.

-They are also found in the Marlborough Sounds and Mt Richmond Forest Park, as far south as Fiordland and Southland and, across Cook Strait, on parts of the Kapiti Coast and into the central North Island.
+They are also found in the Marlborough Sounds and Richmond Ranges, and on coastal west coast mountain ranges as far south as Fiordland and Southland.
+In the North Island they are found in tiny parts of the Horowhenua plains, in some of the mountains of central North Island and on Mt Taranaki

-Visitors will be unlikely to spot a live snail, except at night or occasionally on rainy days.
-They are most likely to be active on warm, moist nights after a long dry spell, when they will be out foraging for food.
+You are unlikely to spot a live snail, except at night or occasionally on rainy days.
+Powelliphanta are nocturnal, and come out at night to forage for food and to mate.
+They live buried in leaf mould or under logs.
+The snails are most likely to be active on warm, moist nights after a long dry spell.

-Kath Walker with hundreds of snails which have been predated by rats and possums
+Kath Walker with hundreds of snails which have been predated by possums

 Rare albino Powelliphanta snail